OCRtermaUI (CSS)TermaTypePechaForgeDictionaryFonts

 /* Modern UI text */

-tr-noto tr-guard tr-overflow-safe
+tr-noto tr-overflow-safe

 /* Verse in a glass card */